COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 For women at increased risk, prophylactic oophorectomy may be considered after age 35 years if childbearing is complete.
 In a family-based study among 551 women with BRCA1 or BRCA2 mutations, of the 259 women who had undergone bilateral prophylactic oophorectomy, 2 (0.8%) developed subsequent papillary serous peritoneal carcinoma, and 6 (2.8%) had stage I ovarian cancer at the time of surgery.
 Of the 292 matched controls, 20% who did not have prophylactic surgery developed ovarian cancer.
 Prophylactic surgery was associated with a reduction in the risk of ovarian cancer that exceeded 90% (relative risk, 0.04; 95% confidence interval, 0.01–0.16), with an average follow-up of 9 years; however, family-based studies may be associated with biases resulting from case selection and other factors that influence the estimate of benefit.
 After a prophylactic oophorectomy, a small percentage of women may develop a primary peritoneal carcinoma that is similar in appearance to ovarian cancer.
 (Refer to the Description of the Evidence section in the PDQ summary on Ovarian, Fallopian Tube, and Primary Peritoneal Cancer Prevention for more information.)

-(Refer to the Clinical Management of BRCA Mutation Carriers section in the PDQ summary on Genetics of Breast and Gynecologic Cancers for more information.)
+(Refer to the Clinical Management of Carriers of BRCA Pathogenic Variants section in the PDQ summary on Genetics of Breast and Gynecologic Cancers for more information.)

 Ovarian, fallopian tube, or peritoneal cancer may not cause early signs or symptoms.
 When signs or symptoms do appear, the cancer is often advanced.
 Signs and symptoms include the following: